kubos/kubos/docs/os-docs/services/service-dev.rst

 Developing a KubOS Service
 ==========================

+This document goes over the basic components of creating a new service for KubOS.

-This document assumes you already have a good base understanding of the KubOS ecosystem.
+It assumes you already have a good base understanding of the KubOS ecosystem and is intended as more of a reference document, rather than a detailed tutorial.

 If you are unfamiliar with the system, we recommend first going through our :doc:`new user tutorials <../../tutorials/index>`.